OpenAI developer Conference

 Anonymous

-Why the fuck would I want anyone else to encroach on my market?
+Why the frick would I want anyone else to encroach on my market?

 Also forgot to add, you can force it to return JSON now.